scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 ----------
 Randomization is an important part of many machine learning algorithms, but it inherently conflicts with the goal of reproducibility.
 The solution, of course, is to use pseudo-random number generators (PRNG) that take a seed and generate seemingly random numbers in a deterministic fashion.
-However, if the seed is set to a fixed value as part of the code, then all runs will be deterministic, which can be an undesired effect.
+However, setting the seed to a fixed value as part of the code makes all the runs deterministic, which can be an undesired effect.
 Sacred solves this problem by generating a new seed that is stored as part of the configuration for each run.
 It can be accessed from the code in the same way as every other config entry.
 Furthermore, Sacred automatically seeds the global PRNGs of the ``random`` and ``numpy`` modules when starting an experiment, thus making most sources of randomization reproducible without any intervention from the user.